ucdavis-bioinformatics-training/courses/CLI_Intro/command-line-intro.md

 <img src="figures/cli_figure5.png" alt="cli_figure5" width="800px"/>

-You should also notice the location changes in your prompt.
+**You should also notice the location changes in your prompt.**

 ## Absolute and Relative Paths

 You can think of paths like addresses.
 You can tell your friend how to go to a particular store *from where they are currently* (a 'relative' path), or *from the main Interstate Highway that everyone uses* (in this case, the root of the filesystem, '/' ... this is an 'absolute' path).
 Both are valid.
-But absolute paths can't be confused, because they always start off from the same place.
+But absolute paths can't be confused, because they always start off from the same place, and are unique.
 Relative paths, on the other hand, could be totally wrong for your friend *if you assume they're somewhere they're not*.
 With this in mind, let's try a few more:

     cd ~  # let's start at home